authorjapps/zerocode/README.md

 It has got best of best ideas and practices from the community to keep it super simple and the adoption is rapidly growing among the developer/tester community.
 It alleviates pain and brings the simplicity in validating the APIs.

 It also helps in mocking/stubbing interfacing APIs during the testing cycle in a declarative-fashion as a [test-step](https://github.com/authorjapps/zerocode/blob/master/README.md#using-wiremock-for-mocking-dependent-end-points) as well as [standalone](https://github.com/authorjapps/api-mock-maker) mock-server deployed locally or into cloud.
 Its approach to IDE based performance testing to generate load/stress on the target application is quite simple, flexible and efficient - enabling us to simply reuse the test(s) from our regression pack.

-> The beauty is it enables us to use the JSON payload structure with no manipulation needed.

 ```javaScript
 e.g. a single step below doing a 'GET' call to '/users/octocat' and asserting the 'GET' response.